kyuumie/CLONR/READMEbyAce.md

 # Vincent/Rj
 - Animation/Transition

 DIRECTLY EDIT HERE YOUR ADDED CODES (DON'T DELETE THE FILES).
+We can see the history.